mkosir/typescript-style-guide/README.md

 ## Data Immutability

 Majority of the data should be immutable (use `Readonly`, `ReadonlyArray`, always return new array, object etc).
 To keep cognitive load low for future developers try to keep data objects small.
-As an exception mutations should be used sparingly in cases where necessary: complex objects, performance reasoning etc.
+As an exception mutations should be used sparingly in cases where truly necessary: complex objects, performance reasoning etc.

 ## Functions